BlackDeath12/Cse15l-Lab-Reports/index.md

 cd ~: go to the main directory.

 ls: list the files inside the working directory.

+ls -a: will list all files, including hidden files.

 ls {directory}: list the files inside a specified directory.